emckean/Pig-Latin-bot/README.md

 Once you have an action and a trigger, you can put them together with a rule, like so:

-`wsk rule create tweetRule onceAnHour findTweets`
+`wsk rule create tweetRule everyFiveMinutes findTweets`

 The format here is
 `wsk rule create NameOfRule NameOfTrigger NameOfAction`